TobiasLoader/Home/index.md

 #### [6.
 Fourier Transform Simulator](https://tobiasloader.github.io/Fourier-Transform-Simulator)

 In the autumn term of 2019, study of Euler's Formula and Roots of Unity broadened my understanding of complex numbers and led me to the story of the Fourier Transform.
 I found it fascinating how a seemingly chaotic function could be elegantly separated to reveal its constituent frequencies.
-I built this graphical simulator to help me better understand the transform process.
+I built this graphical simulator (with inspiration from a 3Blue1Brown video), to help me better understand the transform process.

 ---